Kloudless/file-picker/README.md

   * `audio`

-The categories will be transferred to the corresponding file extensions internally.
-(Check `TYPE_ALIAS` in [constants.js](src/picker/js/constants.js) for the mapping table).
+The categories will be translated to the corresponding file extensions internally.
+Check `TYPE_ALIAS` in [constants.js](src/picker/js/constants.js) for the specific file extensions mapped to.

 You can also specify file extensions by including the extension in the array without the period (`.`) prefix.
 For example, `['pdf', 'jpg', 'jpeg', 'png']`.